Baton Rouge Car Accident Amputation Lawyer

 Limb Loss Will Change Your Life

-Almost all of us take being whole for granted.
 When a limb is lost in a tragic car accident, even simple tasks can become problematic to impossible.
 From tying shoes to bathing to cooking dinner, new ways of doing things have to be found.

 An amputation can greatly restrict the sort of activities that you take part in, depriving you of pastimes that once gave your life meaning.
 It can also damage your personal relationships, possibly even your marriage.

 The cost that limb loss can inflict on your enjoyment of life can be tremendous—and all at no fault of your own.
 This emotional distress and pain and suffering make up what are known as non-economic damages, and they should all be factored into the compensation you receive for the accident.

 The Financial Cost of an Amputation

 Of course, the damage done by an amputation doesn’t stop at your enjoyment of life.
 Put bluntly, losing a limb is expensive.
 Whether your amputation occurred in the crash or during a surgery later, the medical care required will be extensive, likely resulting in a never-ending stream of medical bills.